 - Keppie's Sawmill – opened about 1890, closed in 1912 or later.

-Below: another view of Commercial Road in the 1870s, with Horsley's flour mill in the centre and Corner's grain store on the right.
+Below: another view of Commercial Road in 1873, with Horsley's flour mill in the centre and Corner's grain store on the left.

 1. NSW Old Systems Title, Book G, #504, 29 & 30 September 1834.

 Map 5141, by Henry Carmichael, dated 7 December 1850, NSW State Archives and Records.

 Commercial Road - undated research notes held by Paterson Historical Society, author not stated but probably Shirley Threlfo.